lponisio/hedgerow_assembly/README.md

-analysis code for "Opportunistic attachment assembles plant-pollinator networks" Ponisio, Gariarsa, and Kremen
+analysis code for "Opportunistic attachment assembles plant-pollinator networks" Ponisio, Gariarsa, and Kremen.
+See write up within analysis folder for details on repository organization and purpose of each script.